 Magee received much of his film training under the mentorship of award winning Director/Producer Scott Willis, including the opportunity to work on the critically acclaimed documentary The Woodmans, winner of an Emmy in 2011 through the PBS series Independent Lens.
 Since then, he has worked on several feature documentaries with topics ranging from campaign finance reform to youth development in the inner city.
 Recently, Magee had his directorial debut working on MTV's groundbreaking Rebel Music series, where he had the opportunity to reconnect with Senegal’s revolutionary hip-hop duo Keur Gui, old friends of his from past projects in West Africa.

 Having grown up between the US and several countries in Sub-Saharan Africa, his personal experiences have helped shape and define his work, directing his focus on projects built around international collaborations.
 Today, he remains rooted in community-based filmmaking, working at the intersection of grassroots activism, and high production-value filmmaking in an effort to create beautiful, engaging, and meaningful art.

-- Most Valuable Philanthropist, Words, Beats, Live, Inc, March 2012
+Most Valuable Philanthropist, Words, Beats, Life, Inc, March 2012

 Funded by a DC Commission for the Arts & Humanities 'Sister Cities' grant